Christine Lagarde Fast Facts

 May 15, 2016 - A French newspaper publishes an open letter signed by 17 leading women from government, including Lagarde, that says the behavior of France's male elite must change.
 The letter states that while their political beliefs span a broad spectrum, they stand united.
 "We defend different ideas, but we share the will that sexism has no place in our society."

+July 2016 - Lagarde is appointed to her second five-year term as the Managing Director of the IMF.

-July 22, 2016 - It is decided in a French court that Lagarde must stand trial over her handling of a long-running fraud case involving the rewarding of $440 million dollars of public funds to French businessman Bernard Tapie.
+July 22, 2016 - It is decided in a French court that Lagarde must stand trial over her handling of a long-running fraud case involving the rewarding of 285 million euros plus interest of public funds to French businessman Bernard Tapie.

 September 12, 2016 - A French court rejects Lagarde's appeal and sets a December trial date at a special court that tries ministers for crimes in office.